Sustainable Health

 Strategies/Actions

-• Drive excellence and innovation in the next generation of education and research addressing health disparities and cancer care across Michigan’s rural, urban and underserved communities
+• Drive excellence and innovation in the next generation of education and research addressing the most pressing health challenges, including cancer care, and across Michigan’s rural and urban communities

 • Partner with communities, the state, universities and health care institutions to make addiction medicine and behavioral health accessible to all Michiganders